National Museum of African American History, Washington DC

 Part of my travel journey is sharing the love of travel with my daughter.
 I believe that travel helps educate us so we can learn about other cultures and viewpoints, even within your own country or town.
 I learned this from my own mother so when the opportunity for the three of us to visit the National Museum of African American History & Culture (NMAAHC) together came up it was something I couldn’t pass up.

-If you haven’t heard of NMAAHC, it is part of the Smithsonian Museum system in Washington, D.C.
-Opened in 2016 after many years of planning, it was the 19th museum in the system.
+Part of the Smithsonian Museum system in Washington, D.C., NMAAHC opened in 2016 after many years of planning.
+The 19th museum in the system.
 Washington, D.C. is one of my favorite places to visit because a majority of the museums and monuments are free for everyone to visit and paid for through the United State tax system.
 The catch is that you have to plan in advance to get your tickets, especially to NMAAHC.

 For the first year and a half that the museum was open, there was a waitlist for tickets.
 Whenever tickets would come available online they would immediately be allocated.
 It was the hottest ticket in town!
 My mom was one of the original set of donors so she received a special invitation for tickets.
 And the time period was right around her birthday so we decided to meet up for a generational celebration.